Frequently Asked Questions

 How much can I borrow in a student loan?

-Awards depend upon various factors, including grade level, dependency status, Stafford Loans previously borrowed and a variety of other causes.
+Awards depend upon various factors, including grade level, dependency status, student loans previously borrowed and a variety of other causes.

 Do I have to reapply for financial aid each year?

 Yes.
 You must complete a FAFSA or Renewal FAFSA each year.
-You are strongly encouraged to file online.
+Don’t forget to include our school code 009862.